On Bisimilarity for Quasi-discrete Closure Spaces: Conclusions

+In~\cite{Ci+23} an encoding of (finite) \qdcm{s} into labelled transition systems has been defined.
+Intuitively, given finite model $\model=(X,\closureF,\peval)$, a labelled transition system $\lts(\model)$ is generated such that whenever $y\in \closureF(x)$ and $\invpeval(\SET{x})=\invpeval(\SET{y})$, there is a $\tau$-transition in $\lts(\model)$ from the state encoding $x$ to that encoding $y$, whereas, if $\invpeval(\SET{x})\not=\invpeval(\SET{y})$, there is a transition with a different, ad hoc, label encoding the change in $\invpeval$.
+A similar procedure is performed for encoding $\closureT$.
+In addition, a state $s$ encoding a point $x$ is equipped with a self-loop labelled by $p$, for each $p \in \invpeval(\SET{x})$.
+It has been shown that two points are \cop-bisimilar in $\model$ if and only if the states they are encoded into are branching equivalent in $\lts(\model)$.
+The size of the resulting labelled transition system grows linearly with that of the original model.
+In particular, depending on the nature of the relation underlying the closure space, the number of states of the transition system can vary from the same as to twice that of the points in the space.
 This enables the exploitation of very efficient minimisation algorithms for branching equivalence, as those in~\cite{Gr+17}, and related tools, such as {\tt mCRL2}, in order to compute the minimal \qdcm{} with respect to \cop-bisimilarity and then apply spatial model-checking to the latter.
 As a proof-of-concept, an experimental tool chain, based on the above mentioned encoding and {\tt mCRL2} has been used for obtaining the minimal model for a maze similar to that of Figure~\ref{fig:Maze}, for various sizes ranging from $128 \times 128=16$K pixels to $8192 \times 8192=64$M pixels.
 The labelled transition systems resulting from the encoding have the same number of states as the number of pixels in the images, whereas the reduced models have, in all cases, $7$ states, like the model in Figure~\ref{fig:PathReducedMaze}, with different kinds of blue and white states, identifying different situations with respect to the possibility of reaching an exit.
 The resulting model has been model-checked using the (non-optimised) prototypical tool \graphlogica{.} The time for model-checking the original models with \voxlogica{} ranged from $0.49$s to $5.34$s.
 The time for model-checking the minimal model with \graphlogica{} was about $0.40$s leading to a maximal speed-up of $12.77$, for the largest model.
 The time for minimisation ranges from $0.0$s to $21.53$s.
 We underline here that \voxlogica{} is inherently much faster than \graphlogica{} as the former is specialised for images, exploiting state-of-the-art imaging libraries and automatic parallelisation.
 This poses a further challenge to the speed-up via minimisation and is the reason why we used~\voxlogica{} instead of \graphlogica{} for the full model.
 It should also be noted that our interest is more on space efficiency than on computation time, since the size of space models is often huge, beyond the capacity of current analysis tools.
 Moreover, we focus more on the time taken for actual model-checking than on that for model reduction because, typically, one is interested in several model-checking sessions on the same model, so that the (time) cost of generating the minimal model is then distributed over such sessions.